 This course is an introduction to non-profits and community-based organizations specifically as it relates to the students’ interests in community service or philanthropy.

 Honors course contracts

 An individual student or group of students may pursue honors-level work within the framework of a non-honors class at the 300 level or higher through an honors course contract.
 Students should develop contracts in collaboration with their faculty member, and submit their honors course contract no later than the 20th day of the semester.
-For the fall of 2022, this date is Tuesday, Sept.
-20. Decisions will be supplied within seven business days of submission.
+For the spring of 2023, this date is Monday, Feb.
+13. Decisions will be supplied within seven business days of submission.
 For more information, contact Student Experience Designer Mauricio Gómez Montoya.

 This one-to-three hour asynchronous online course consists of writing assignments to help you reflect on the skills and knowledge you are building through an internship.
 HNRS 496 students will also have the opportunity to meet by Zoom to share internship experiences.
 To request enrollment, complete the HNRS 496 enrollment request form.
 (To participate, international students must complete the requirements for Curricular Practical Training through ISS, and the internship must satisfy a graduation requirement, often as an ELE.)

 Other qualifying courses